tk-notes/blog/learning-python-from-zero-to-hero/README.md

 > “high-level programming language, and its core design philosophy is all about code readability and a syntax which allows programmers to express concepts in a few lines of code.”

-programming language.
+For me, the first reason to learn Python was that it is, in fact, a beautiful programming language.
 It was really natural to code in it and express my thoughts.

 Another reason was that we can use coding in Python in multiple ways: data science, web development, and machine learning all shine here.
 Quora, Pinterest and Spotify all use Python for their backend web development.
 So let’s learn a bit about it.